Lake Placid Photography Information

 There are also a few different bus companies that offer service to Lake Placid – Adirondack Trailways, Greyhound, and Megabus all have routes that go there.

-There are plenty of places in town to do some quaint town images.
-There are several lakes in the region, but they can be plain sometimes, except during fall foliage.
-Be sure to get up for sunrise and catch the mist on the lakes in the morning; that is when you will get your dynamic images.
+There are plenty of places in town to take some quaint town images.
+There are several lakes in the region, but they can be plain sometimes, except during the fall foliage.
+Be sure to get up for sunrise and catch the mist on the lakes in the morning; that’s when you’ll get your dynamic images.
 Reflection Lake is spectacular in the fall with the reflections.
-Do not go without a circular polarizing filter.
-See our page to purchase them.
-There are moving streams and waters here to do long-exposure photography.
-We like Ausable Chasm, The Gorge and The Natural Bridge.
-They are all close to this area.

 This is a dark sky area for Milky Way photography.
 Go at the right time!
 See our Night Photography Section.